barriost/GSSdoc/class_specs.md

 OR

-- ALternatively, you can use our script:
+- Alternatively, you can use our script:

   ```
   bash /projects/m25065-students/scripts/python_cpu.sh